Unveiling Multiple Descents in Unsupervised Autoencoders

 \subsection{Domain Adaptation}

-Many frameworks in machine learning are exposed to domain shifts as discussed in Section \ref{subsec:model_wise_double_descent}.
-The difference in distribution between the training and testing data can lead to inferior results when the model is employed on new, unseen data.
-Over the years, numerous domain adaptation methods have been proposed for both supervised and unsupervised settings \cite{zhou2022domain, peng2019moment, chang2019domain,rozner2023domain,yampolsky2023domain} to minimize the shift between the source and target domains.
-This is an ongoing challenge in biology, where researchers attempt to integrate datasets collected under different environmental conditions that cause distribution shifts.
-Numerous studies have been conducted to develop strategies to mitigate this shift, known in biology as "batch effect" \cite{tran2020benchmark}.
+Domain shifts are common in machine learning, where differences between training and testing distributions can degrade performance on unseen data.
+Various domain adaptation methods \citep{peng2019moment, chang2019domain, zhou2022domain, rozner2023domain, yampolsky2023domain} aim to minimize this shift.
+In biology, this challenge, known as the ``batch effect'', arises when integrating datasets collected under different conditions \citep{tran2020benchmark}.

-In this section, we study the relation between model size and its ability to alleviate distribution shifts in real world single-cell RNA data \ref{subsec:single_cell}.
-UMAP representations \cite{mcinnes2018umap} of the source and target datasets are presented Figure \ref{fig:umap_single_cell}.
-The top two sub-figures in Figure \ref{fig:umap_single_cell_2} present the test and train losses, respectively, for models trained on source and tested on target datasets.
-We observed that 'Wang' dataset results in triple descent, while all other targets result in double descent curves.
+This section explores the relationship between model size and its ability to address distribution shifts in real-world single-cell RNA data (Subsection \ref{subsec:single_cell}).
+We demonstrate the benefits of over-parameterized models in unsupervised tasks under real domain shifts, revealing multiple descents.
+Related findings in supervised learning were shown by \citep{tripuraneni2021overparameterization} and \citep{kausik2023double} under different assumptions.
+Appendix \ref{subsec:linear_subspace_more_domain_adaptation}, Figure \ref{fig:umap_source_target_single_cell} visualizes source and target datasets using UMAP embeddings \citep{mcinnes2018umap}.
+Figures \ref{fig:domain_shift_test_losses}, \ref{fig:domain_shift_train_loss} show test and train losses for models trained on source and tested on target datasets, where testing on the `Wang' dataset revealed triple descent.

-To evaluate how different models perform in terms of domain adaptation, we measure how much of the domain shift was removed by analyzing the bottleneck representations of the AEs.
-Precisely, we compute the \(k=10\) nearest neighbors of each bottleneck vector and determine the proportion belonging to the same biological batch as mentioned in \cite{schilling1986multivariate}, Section 3.
-We call this metric ``k-nearest neighbors domain adaptation test" (KNN-DAT), indicating the extent of mixing between the source and target data.
-KNN-DAT close to 1 implies complete separation, while a lower value indicates better mixing of different domains.
-That is, lower values of KNN-DAT imply that the embedding of samples from the target domain is more similar to the embedding of samples from the source domain.
+Since we are working with a real-world dataset, we do not have control over \(\mathcal{P}_{\bx}\) and \(\mathcal{P}_{\tilde{\bx}}\).
+In particular, we cannot control the distributional shift between the training and test sets.
+We used KL-divergence (KLD) \citep{shlens2014notes} to quantify the distribution shift between the source and target datasets, as shown in the test loss legend in Figure \ref{fig:domain_shift_test_losses}.
+Higher KLD values correspond to larger shifts and increased test loss, consistent with the simulated results in Figure \ref{fig:model_wise_domain_shift_test}.

+To assess domain adaptation, we analyzed the AEs embeddings learned in the bottleneck layer using a \(k=10\) nearest neighbors domain adaptation test (KNN-DAT) \citep{schilling1986multivariate}, Section 3, measuring domain mixing.
+KNN-DAT of 1 indicates complete separation and lower values signify better mixing.
+Improved mixing reflects embeddings where target samples are more aligned with source samples.